Delayma-ML/Delayma-Models/index.md

 | ElasticNet              | alpha=0.1                                   | 9.800489179465707e-06 | 41.93953594682402 | 0.9999999944289346 |

-As we can see, we are successfully getting a low MSE and high R2 score.
-However, the standard deviation is very high.
-This is because of the outliers in the dataset.
-We removed the outliers and got the following results:
+Our model is yielding a low Mean Squared Error (MSE) and a high R2 score, which are positive indicators.
+However, the high standard deviation suggests the presence of outliers in our dataset.
+To address this, we employed the z-score method with a threshold of 3.0 to identify and remove these outliers.
+The results post outlier removal are as follows:
-We removed out the outliers using z-score with threshold 3.0.
-We got the following results:

 | Model                   | Hyperparameters                            | MSE               | Standard Deviation | R2 Score         |
 |-------------------------|--------------------------------------------|-------------------|--------------------|------------------|